liroxdeyamon/enchancement-expanded/README.md

 # Enchancement Expanded
-Unofficial addon for mod Enchancement: https://github.com/MoriyaShiine/enchancement This mod may have ballance issues
+Unofficial addon for mod Enchancement: https://github.com/MoriyaShiine/enchancement

+This mod may have ballance issues, so feel free to open balance issues

 # New Enchantments
 None cuz i didnt make then yet